turbonomic/prometurbo/deploy/README.md

-Deploy the prometurbo pod with the following steps:
+Prometurbo can be deployed in Kubernetes with the following steps:

 0. Setup Istio prometheus exporter